LinhGo Labs

 A class should have one, and only one, reason to change.

-What it means: Each class should do ONE thing and do it well.
-If you can describe what a class does using “and” or “or”, it probably violates SRP.
+In plain English: Each class should do ONE thing and do it well.
+If you’re describing what a class does and you use the word “and” - you’ve probably got a problem.

 public class User